kpsdev1/Rock-Paper-Scissors/README.md

 ## Demo:
 Below is a demo video of the game working and also numbered 1 - 10 are each of the hands that were chosen by the player and the computer.

-Please note that I have added a **how to play** screen that displays before the game starts, this is not shown in the video below, and I have also changed the winner popup colour and style.
+Please note that I have added a **how to play** screen that displays before the game starts, this is not shown in the video below, and I have changed the winner popup colour and style.
 I have also added Rock Paper and Scissors text under each of the images in the **Choose Your Hand** section.
 1. Player chose Rock and Computer chose Paper, so the Computer scored a point.
 Score is 0 - 1 to the Computer.
 2. Player chose Paper and Computer chose Rock, so the Player got a point.
 Score is now 1 - 1 which makes it even.
 3. Player chose Scissors and Computer chose Rock, so the Computer scored a point.
 Score is now 1 - 2 to the Computer.
 4. Player chose Paper and Computer chose Scissors, so the Computer scored a point.
 Score is now 1- 3 to the Computer.
-5. Both the Player and Computer chose rock, so that hand was a tie and no-one scored a point.
+5. Both the Player and Computer chose Rock, so that hand was a tie and no-one scored a point.
 6. Player chose Paper and Computer chose Scissors, so the Computer scored a point.
 Score is now 1- 4 to the Computer.
 7. Both the Player and Computer chose Scissors, so that hand was a tie and no-one scored a point.
 8. Both the Player and Computer chose Paper, so that hand was a tie and no-one scored a point.